In this article:

 Foreclosure occurs when a borrower falls behind on mortgage payments, and the lender that extended the loan seizes the property and sells it to try to recover at least some of the money that the property owner borrowed.
 In many cases, a lender won't start the foreclosure process until a mortgage is 120 days past due.

 In March 2020, with a pandemic-caused recession looming, the Department of Housing and Urban Development established a moratorium on foreclosures for single-family homes purchased with a federally backed mortgage.
-As of January 2021, that moratorium had been extended several times, most recently to March 31, 2021.
+That moratorium has subsequently been extended to at least June 30, 2021.

 Moratoriums were almost certainly a big reason why the number of foreclosure filings fell to a 16-year low in 2020.
 Filings affected fewer than 215,000 homeowners last year, according to a review of foreclosure filings by ATTOM Data Solutions, a stark contrast to the more than 1.2 million foreclosures in 2007—the first year of the Great Recession.
 Foreclosures peaked at 2.87 million in 2010, the year after that recession was declared over.